Understanding Government: A Citizen's Perspective

 • Protect individual rights

-• Provide public goods
+• Provide public goods and services

 • Resolve disputes fairly